Here are the top things admissions teams will look for when reviewing your application:

 Any unpaid or voluntary work shouldn’t be included here – mention that in your personal statement.
 If you’ve not had any paid work experience, just leave this section blank, and mark it as complete.

 You can choose up to five courses (all now or some later).
 There’s no preference order and your universities/colleges won’t see where else you’ve applied until after you reply to any offers you get.

 Applying for medicine, dentistry, veterinary medicine or veterinary science?

-Applying to the University of Oxford or the University of Cambridge?
+Can I apply to both the University of Oxford and the University of Cambridge?

 Are you applying for deferred entry?

-Once you’ve marked all previous sections as complete, you’ll be able to read and agree to the declaration – which allows us to process your info and send it to your chosen universities/colleges.
-You’ll then be able to move on to the final sections.
+You’ll then be asked to read and agree to the declaration – which allows us to process your info and send it to your chosen universities/colleges.

 Applying through a school, college or centre?